Different Characteristics of Sound: An In-Depth Look at Its Core Properties

 Characteristics of Sound

-Beyond the fundamental properties of frequency, amplitude, and wavelength, sound waves have a couple of additional characteristics that influence our perception:
+Beyond the fundamental properties of frequency, amplitude, and wavelength, sound waves have additional characteristics that shape our perception.
+One of the most important is Timbre (Sound Quality).

-Timbre is like a sound’s fingerprint.
-It makes a flute sound different from a violin playing the same note or a human voice distinct from another.
+• It is the reason a flute sounds different from a violin playing the same note or why human voices are distinguishable from each other.

 ✅ Timber or Quality of Sound Key Points